llsoftsec/llsoftsecbook/book.md

 When a function is called, the address of the instruction after the call instruction is stored in a register or on the stack.
 That address of the next instruction is called the "return address"\index{return address}.
-When the called function returns, it will use an instruction to jump to the return address.
-This is an indirect control flow, since the target of the jump isn't hard-coded in the instruction, but comes from a register or a memory location.
+When the called function returns, it will use an instruction to branch to the return address.
+This is an indirect control flow, since the target of the branch isn't hard-coded in the instruction, but comes from a register or a memory location.
 If an attacker can change the value of the return address, they can redirect the control flow.